-Lorraine Doo, Senior Policy Advisor with CMS's Division of National Standards provided a history of the DSMO as context for the visioning session (slides from the presentation are available by request from NCVHSmail@cdc.gov.)
-Lorraine provided an overview of the DSMOs and explained how its work had evolved over the past 18 years.
-Based on the scope of the Memorandum of Understanding between the six DSMOs and HHS, there is general consensus that the DSMO has done its job in accepting and reviewing early change requests from the SDOs (designated DSMOs) and referring those to the standards organizations for processing.
-The DSMO also submitted completed standards to NCVHS for consideration.
-While change requests for standards were initially anticipated to flow through the DSMO, these are now being sent directly to each SDO.
-When coordination is needed between the standards bodies, communication does take place for data content questions and there are additional methods of collaboration among the DSMO entities during the implementation guide and operating rule development.
-Participants celebrated the DSMO with a congratulatory toast.
+Lorraine Doo, Senior Policy Advisor with CMS's Division of National Standards provided a history of the DSMOs as context for the visioning session (slides from the presentation are available by request from MCVHSmail@cdc.gov.)
+Lorraine provided an overview of the DSMOs and explained how their work had evolved over the past 18 years.
+Based on the scope of the Memorandum of Understanding between the six DSMOs and HHS, there is general consensus that the DSMOs have done their job in accepting and reviewing early change requests from the SDOs and referring those to the appropriate standards organizations for processing.
+The DSMOs also submitted completed standards to NCVHS for consideration.
+While change requests for standards were initially anticipated to flow through the DSMOs, these are now being sent directly to each SDO.
+When coordination is needed between the standards bodies, communication takes place for data content questions and there are additional methods of collaboration among the DSMO entities during the implementation guide and operating rule development.
+Participants celebrated the DSMOs with a congratulatory toast.